AsaWilks/mimic_predict_mortality/README.md

 ![alt text](https://github.com/AsaWilks/mimic_predict_mortality/blob/master/xgb.cv.June1.png)

-The base rate of death was 11 percent.
-The final model had a crossvalidation test accuracy of 9.0 percent with a slightly better accuracy of 8.55 percent on the 10 percent test sample that was held out of the model entirely with the following confusion matrix
+The base rate of death was 11 percent and the accuracy of the final model was 91.0 percent.
+The final model had a crossvalidation test error of 9.0 percent with a slightly better 8.55 percent error on the 10 percent test sample that was held out entirely.
+No grid search for parameter tuning was inplemented as more of the available information should be added first to increase performance.

-          Reference
-Prediction    0    1
-         0 5271  445
-         1   59  118
+A variable importance plot highlights mostly intuitive predictors.
+The top spot was the diagnosis code for Acute respiratry failure, followed by an indicator for emergency admissions.
+The next two correspond to Unspecified Septicemia and Coronary Atherosclerosis of the Native Coronary Artery.
+An indicator for missing language presumably flags unresponsive patients and Medicare insurance functions as a stand-in for age, which was not included.